 Photographer: unknown / constructor.university site

-Sagrada Familia Church; Spain‘s unfinished monument
+Sagrada Familia Church; Spain‘s unfinished monume

-The construction of the Sagrada Família Church in Barcelona, Spain, began in 1882, and a year later, Antoni Gaudí designed it.
+The construction of the Sagrada Família Church in Barcelona, Spain, began in 1882, and a year later, Aoni Gaudí designed it.
 After his death in 1926, factors such as wars, budget restrictions, etc. affected the speed of construction of this church.
 Now more than 140 years after the first stone was laid, the Sagrada Familia is still a project under construction.

 Photographer: unknown / barcelona-tickets.com